17:30 - 18:30,

 Dr Keegan McBride

-Keegan McBride is a departmental research lecturer in AI, Government, and Policy at the OII.
+Keegan McBride was a departmental research lecturer in AI, Government, and Policy at the OII.
 His research creates insight about the state in the digital age by exploring the interactions between the state, society, and technology.

 Prathm Juneja